InternLM/agentlego/agentlego/tools/image_editing/README.md

 ## Default Tool Meta

-- **name**: Expand The Given Image
+- **name**: Image Expansion
-- **description**: This tool can expand the peripheral area of an image based on its content.
-The text should be a float string or a string include two float separated by comma,representing the expand ratio.
+- **description**: This tool can expand the peripheral area of an image based on its content, thus obtaining a larger image.
+You need to provide the target image and the expand ratio.
+The exapnd ratio can be a float string (for both width and height exapnd ratio, like "1.25") or a string include two float separated by comma (for width ratio and height ratio, like "1.25, 1.0")
 - **inputs**: image, text
 - **outputs**: image